finagle/finch/docs/cookbook.md

 }
 ```

-**Note:** Even though an endpoint `auth` can't fail since we explicitly handled its only possible
+**Note:** Even though an endpoint `auth` can't fail, since we explicitly handled its only possible
 exception, the body of the `getCurrentUser` endpoint will only be evaluated if the incoming request
 contains a header `User: secret user` and a path `/user`.
 This comes from `io.finch.Output`, which
 provides a monadic API over the three cases (payload (i.e., `Ok`), failure (i.e., `BadRequest`) and
 empty) and only `Output.Payload` is considered a success.
 Simply speaking, calling `map*` on either
 `Output.Failure` or `Output.Empty` is the same as calling `map*` on `None: Option[Nothing]`.
 Thus,
-an endpoint returning non-`Output.Payload` output considered failed and its `map*` call won't be
+an endpoint returning non-`Output.Payload` output is considered failed and its `map*` call won't be
 evaluated.

 **Example 3: asynchronous authentication**